dimadesu/bond-bunny/README.md

 Discord https://discord.gg/2UzEkU2AJW

+## Apps that can work together

+- [MediaSrvr](https://github.com/dimadesu/MediaSrvr) - Runs RTMP server on Android phone.
+You can publish RTMP stream to it from an action camera, for example.
+- [LifeStreamer](https://github.com/dimadesu/LifeStreamer) - Can use RTMP as source: playback RTMP stream from server and restream it as SRT with great dynamic bitrate.
+- Bond Bunny - You can use LifeStreamer to publish SRT stream into Bond Bunny.

 ## Installation Instructions

 Not sure yet when app will be ready for publishing to Google Play store if ever.